ftravers/datomic-tutorial/README.md

 entity that you want to apply a pull pattern to.
 The second part is the **pull pattern**.

-Lets remind ourselves of the shape of the data in the DB:
+Let's remind ourselves of the shape of the data in the DB:

     (def test-data
       [{:db/id #db/id[:db.part/user -1]